gopollock/public-api/README.md

 Authorization: JWT ${accessToken}
 ```

-Currently, there are a few non-optimal ways to receive an access token:
-- Directly from Classtime support (support@classtime.com).
-- In organization flow. **TODO: Add link**
-- In a browser from cookies or localStorage, after the authentication process.
+#### Get testing access token
+The easiest way to get an access token for some test purposes is through classtime website:
+1. Go to a [Classtime website](https://www.classtime.com/auth/login) and authorize using any method (e.g. with Google).
+2. Open "classtime.com" cookies in the developer console of the browser. (see e.g. [how to do it in Google chrome](https://developer.chrome.com/docs/devtools/application/cookies/#open))
+3. Copy a value of a cookie with the name: "service-jwt-0".
+It is your's teacher account access token.

 ## JSON requests

 JSON requests are the easiest point to start.
 However, we are recommending to use binary requests.
 Note: **POST is the only supported method**

 **Public AccountService.login call**: